mr-prometheus/DVGT/README.md

 pip install -r requirements.txt
 ```

-Secondly, download the pretrained checkpoint file from the [URL]() and save it to the ./ckpt directory.
+Secondly, download the pretrained [checkpoint](https://huggingface.co/RainyNight/DVGT) and save it to the ./ckpt directory.

 Now, try the model with just a few lines of code: